-- Utilizing the following outline, tell us as much as you are willing to reveal about yourself.
+1. Utilizing the following questions as a guideline, tell us as much as you are willing to reveal about yourself.
 We do not wish to pry into private matters; however we do wish to give you ample opportunity to present those aspects of yourself, which you believe ought to have bearing upon our evaluation.

 Please upload the Professional Autobiography to the online application in the Professional Autobiography section rather than mailing it to the Department of Applied Psychology.
 The Department recommends that you apply early to ensure that you will have met the application requirements.